nuta/ftl/README.md

 FTL aims to be:

 - **Approachable:** Be easy to understand and develop, even for non-experts.
-Have you ever experienced some programming languages?
-You are ready to join the development!
+Focused on the developer experience.
-- **Practical:** Aim to be a general-purpose operating system, not ending up as a hobby/research project.
+- **Practical:** Aim to be a general-purpose operating system, not ending up as a hobby/research project.a
-- **Performant:** Don't stick to the beautiful design.
+- **Performant:** The traditional "user mode" concept is just one of the many ways to isolate components.
+Implement other faster ways like language-based (e.g. Rust/WebAssembly), and CPU-specific mechanisms (e.g. Intel PKS) for better performance.

 ## Design Principles

 To achieve this goal, we have the following design principles:

-- Aim to be easy to develop, not achieving a correct and beautiful architecture.
-Make OS development approachable and fun for everyone.
-- Don't try to achieve the perfect design from the beginning.
-Imagine how the userspace should look like first, not vice versa - the microkernel is just a runtime for applications.
+- **Userspace first:** FTL started from designing the developer experience in userspace - *"How do I want to write OS components?"*.
+In FTL, the kernel is just a runtime for applications.
-- The traditional "user-mode" concept is just one of the many ways to isolate components.
-Implement other faster ways like language-based (e.g. Rust/WebAssembly), or Intel/Arm specific mechanisms (e.g. Intel PKS) for better performance.
-- Implement in [Rust](https://www.rust-lang.org/) with async APIs, without async Rust (`async fn`).
-Every component has a simple main loop to make the execution flow clear.

-TODO: nice drawing of the architecture
+- **Intuitiveness over perfection:** Don't stick to a *correct* design first.
+Deliver an intuitive, easy-to-use, API good enough for the 90% of the use cases.
+The remaining 10% can be solved later, with specialized APIs.
+Make it work first, then make it better.
+- **Convention over configuration:** Microkernel-based OS is a collection of components.
+They should look similar and be easy to understand.
+Follow conventions to focus on what you want to do, and reduce the cognitive load of new contributors.

 ## Features